 When it comes to consuming edibles, it’s best to exercise caution.
 Someone looking to get high needs to consider several factors, including branding, potency, and amounts.
 You have to think about where an edible comes from.
-You need to exercise self-control.
+You need to find the right dose when eating edibles.
 You must follow the tried and true advice of “Go low, go slow.”
 These are hard things to do, though, especially when you’re hungry.
-Especially, especially when there are brownies involved.
+Especially, when there are brownies involved.

 But, alas.
 No one is perfect.
 Sometimes that imperfection meets up with marijuana-infused goodies, and the outcome is never good.
-It happens to the best of the best, experienced users and novices alike.
-So you might find yourself wondering: What do I do if I take too many edibles?
+It happens to the best of us, experienced users and novices alike.
+So you might find yourself wondering: What do I do if I take too many edibles

-If you’ve eaten too many edibles, it’s likely that you will experience an overdose.
+If you’ve eaten too many edibles, it’s likely that you will experience a non-lethal overdose.
 In other words, you’ve simply had too much; the amount of marijuana you’ve consumed is more than your body can handle.
 A cannabis overdose is unlike any other.
 Fortunately, unlike most recreational substances, including alcohol, it doesn’t result in death.
-There will, however, be plenty of discomfort.
+There will, however, be plenty of discomforts.

 The fact of the matter is that THC is psychoactive.
 So you might be convinced that this extreme high will lead to your demise.
 But it won’t.
 You’ll be fine.
 You are not dying.
 Begin the healing process by breathing.
 Deep breaths, in and out.
 You won’t regret this, in contrast to how you feel about finishing off the entire cookie.

 You will make it through, even if it’s hard to believe it.

 And even though you can make it through these troubling effects on your own, do not let this stop you from contacting a medical professional if you truly believe you are in need of emergency care.
 Just know that there probably isn’t a lot that they can do to help, besides offer the advice to wait it out.